 (Matthew 10:1) "And when he had called his twelve disciples to him, he gave them authority over unclean spirits to cast them out,

 and to heal every sickness and every disease."

 (Luke 9:1) "Then he called his twelve disciples together, and gave them power and authority over all demons, and to cure diseases."

-(Luke 10:19 RPT) "Behold, I give you the authority to tread on serpents and scorpions, and over all the power of the enemy,"
+(Luke 10:19) "Behold, I give you the authority to tread on serpents and scorpions, and over all the power of the enemy,"

 (1) Sin in our lives.
 If we live in sin then we allow the devil to have authority over us, and therefore he does not necessarily have to obey our words:

-(Hosea 14:9) "The ways of the LORD are right, and the just shall walk in them, but the transgressors shall fall in them."
+(Hosea 14:9) "The ways of Yahweh are right, and the just shall walk in them, but the transgressors shall fall in them."

 22 And all things, whatever you shall ask in prayer, believing, you shall receive.

-24 Therefore I say to you, Whatever things you desire, when you pray, believe that you receive2 them, and you shall have them.
+24 Therefore I say to you, Whatever things you ask, when you pray, believe that you receive2 them, and they shall be yours.